 Other movies she worked in include The Rosary Murders, Bachelor Party, Hot Pursuit, Gleaming the Cube, and Where the Hell’s That Gold?! which also starred Nelson.
 The filming for the movies took place mostly in the southwestern region of the United States, so one could speculate that D’Angelo lived in this region at that time.

-How Did Annie D’Angelo Meet Willie Nelson
+How Did Annie D’Angelo Meet Her Husband Willie Nelson?

 Perhaps to better understand the relationship between Annie D’Angelo and Willie Nelson, one may need to gain a better insight into the life of musician Willie Nelson.